nf-core/rangeland/docs/output.md

 - `untar/`
   - `<digital_elevation_dir>/`: directory containing symlinks to decompressed digital elevation input data.
-    Only present if a tar archive was provided for the digital elevation model.
+    Only present if a tar archive was provided for the [digital elevation model input](usage.md#digital-elevation-model-dem).
-    Name of the directory derived from archive contents.
+    The name of the directory is derived from archive contents.
   - `<water_vapor_dir>/`: directory containing symlinks to decompressed water vapor input data.
-    Only present if a tar archive was provided for water vapor data.
+    Only present if a tar archive was provided for the [water vapor input](usage.md#water-vapor-database-wvdb).
-    Name of the directory derived from archive contents.
+    The name of the directory is derived from archive contents.
   - `<satellite_data_dir>/`: directory containing symlinks to decompressed satellite imagery input data.
-    Only present if a tar archive was provided for satellite data.
+    Only present if a tar archive was provided for the [satellite data input](usage.md#satellite-data).
-    Name of the directory derived from archive contents.
+    The name of the directory is derived from archive contents.

 </details>